Here we have collected your most commonly asked questions about Eco Femme pads and compiled our answers for you.

 Our pads top layers are dyed with colours, that are in line within the organic standards used per international regulations.
 The inner layers are unbleached and undyed.
 The backing fabric is woven by small-scale weavers with conventional cotton, which will change in 2017 to also be organically certified.

 Also Eco Femme is developing a fully certified organic range.
 This range will be unbleached and undyed, in natural cream colour.

 The answer is ‘Yes’.
 And here are the details:

 When we started Eco Femme production in 2012, we decided there was a need to make cloth pads affordable for women with limited means of income.
 This informed our choice to start with conventional cotton.

-Since January 2016 all the cotton flannel in our standard range is made of organic cotton, except the striped fabric (this fabric is made on a handloom by small-scale weavers who do not work with organic materials).
+After January 2016 all the cotton flannel in our standard range was made of organic cotton, except the striped fabric (fabric was made on a handloom by small-scale weavers who did not work with organic materials).

 Eco Femme is also in the process for vegan PETA certification: People for the Ethical Treatment of Animals.